harness/developer-hub/docs/platform/connectors/artifact-repositories/connect-to-harness-container-image-registry-using-docker-connector.md

 ## Deprecation notice: app.harness Docker registry

-[Harness images](/docs/continuous-integration/use-ci/set-up-build-infrastructure/harness-ci) are available on Docker Hub and the [Harness project on GCR](https://console.cloud.google.com/gcr/images/gcr-prod/global/harness).
-In a continuation of this effort, and to improve stability when pulling Harness-required images, Harness is deprecating the Harness-hosted `app.harness` Docker registry effective 15 February 2024.
+[Harness images](/docs/continuous-integration/use-ci/set-up-build-infrastructure/harness-ci) are available on Docker Hub, the [Harness project on GCR](https://console.cloud.google.com/gcr/images/gcr-prod/global/harness), and the [Harness ECR public gallery](https://gallery.ecr.aws/harness).
+In a continuation of this effort, and to improve stability when pulling Harness-required images, Harness deprecated the Harness-hosted `app.harness` Docker registry effective 15 February 2024.

-You will be impacted by this deprecation if:
+The deprecation could impact you if:

 * Your built-in Harness Docker connector (`account.harnessImage`) is configured to the `app.harness` Docker registry.
-To avoid errors when the deprecation takes place, [configure the built-in Docker connector to use credentialed access to the Harness project on GCR](#configure-harness-to-always-use-credentials-to-pull-harness-images).
+To avoid errors when the deprecation takes place, modify the target image registry by following the steps in [Configure Harness to always use credentials to pull Harness images](#configure-harness-to-always-use-credentials-to-pull-harness-images).
 * You [pull Harness images from a private registry](#pull-harness-images-from-a-private-registry), and you are currently pulling the latest images from the `app.harness` Docker registry.
-To avoid errors when the deprecation takes place, make sure you are pulling images from the [Harness project on GCR](https://console.cloud.google.com/gcr/images/gcr-prod/global/harness).
+To avoid errors when the deprecation takes place, make sure you are pulling images from the [Harness project on GCR](https://console.cloud.google.com/gcr/images/gcr-prod/global/harness) or the [Harness ECR public gallery](https://gallery.ecr.aws/harness).
 * You have other Docker connectors configured to the `app.harness` Docker registry.
 Edit these connectors to use `https://registry.hub.docker.com` instead.

 ## Troubleshoot Harness images